Cookbook

 Key points:

-A Record<id, Entity> store with a detail page reached via route: { name: 'entity'; entityId: string } is idiomatic TEA.
-There are two traps in this shape that aren't obvious from the quick-start:
+A Record<id, Entity> store with a detail page reached via route: { page: 'entity'; entityId: string } is idiomatic TEA.
+Project entities to a row type in the each items signal so cell bindings are simple field reads with precise per-field masks:

 interface Entity {